 By early 1949, Jamal, newly wed to a woman from Chicago (“I did everything young,” he comments), had settled in the Windy City.
 He got on the bad side of Harry Gray, the famously hardass president of the black musicians local, by working a one-nighter with guitarist Leo Blevins before receiving transfer from Pittsburgh, and subsequently struggled, Taking a $32-a-week job as a maintenance man for the department store Carson Pirie Scott.
 At a request of saxophonist Eddie Johnson, Gray finally relented.
 Jamal began to make his voice felt on gigs with tenorists Claude McLin and Von Freeman, and took a long-term weekend job with Israel Crosby and tenorist Johnny Thompson at Jack’s Back Door, a lively joint on 59th and State with a long bar and a stage at the end.
 He also played solo at the Palm Tavern, often joined by drum legend Ike Day “whenever he felt the urge to come by and sit in.”

 “I first met Ahmad at the Club De Lisa, which had been burned out a couple of times and gotten down to nothing,” Freeman recalled in a WKCR interview.
 “I asked him if he’d make some gigs with me, and he said, ‘Yeah, but I’m not much of a band player; I’m a trio player.’
 I said, ‘Man, the way you play, you’ll fit in with anybody.’
 He was playing sort of like Erroll Garner then.
-He stayed with me about two years, and then told me that he was giving a two-week notice, until he gave me a two-week notice that he was going to form his own trio.
+He stayed with me about two years, until he gave me a two-week notice that he was going to form his own trio.
 Around that time, he started hanging out with Chris Anderson.
 After that, I noticed a big difference in his playing.”

 “I did something with repertoire,” Jamal says.
 “I had that vast repertoire from my aunt.
 The strength of a musician, whether he’s Horowitz or Rudolf Serkin or Jamal or Oscar Peterson, is the repertoire.
 It’s remarkable what the American classicist/jazz musician has done.
 They’ve interpreted these songs beyond the wildest dreams of the author, be it Cole Porter or Gershwin.
 That’s what Charlie Parker did with ‘April in Paris.’
 Most of Art Tatum’s body of work was standards, much to the delight of the composers economically!
 They made a fortune.
 George Gershwin’s estate didn’t need ‘But Not For Me,’ but they accepted it.
 Or ‘Poinciana.’”